Do employees have protection if they refuse to agree to employee-shareholder status?

 Employees also have the right not to be subjected to a detriment on the ground that they have refused to agree to become an employee shareholder.
 An employment tribunal can award such compensation as it considers just and equitable in the circumstances, if it finds that an employer has subjected an employee to such a detriment.

 While existing employees are protected if they refuse to change their status, the employer can require new recruits to agree to employee-shareholder status.

-In the Autumn Statement 2016, the Chancellor of the Exchequer announced that the tax advantages linked to shares awarded under employee-shareholder agreements will be abolished for arrangements entered into on or after 1 December 2016.
-Further, the status itself will be closed to new arrangements at the next legislative opportunity, in response to evidence that it is primarily being used for tax-planning purposes by high-earning individuals.
+The tax advantages linked to shares awarded under employee-shareholder agreements have been abolished for arrangements entered into on or after 1 December 2016.
+Further, in the Autumn Statement 2016, the Chancellor of the Exchequer announced that the status itself will be closed to new arrangements at the next legislative opportunity, in response to evidence that it is primarily being used for tax-planning purposes by high-earning individuals.